blank

 Prerequisite: C- or better in Educational Studies 200 or permission of instructor.

-C- or better in EDUC 200 or WMGS 201, or permission of instructor.
+Prerequisite: C- or better in Educational Studies 200 or HRST 125, or permission of instructor.

 Enrollment limited to 15 Waitlist available: N Mode of Instruction: In Person